SU-SWS/stanford_travisci_scripts/README.md

 Assets
 ---

-**.htaccess:** This is a copy of Drupal's 7.50 .htaccess file with RewriteBase / uncommented.

 **aliases.drushrc.php:** Behat uses drush aliases to run a number of test.

 **behat.yml:** Behat expects this file to be present and contain information about the default site url and drush alias it should use.